Charles Bronson (prisoner): 1974–1987

 In December 1978, Bronson arrived at Broadmoor, but was soon transferred to Rampton Secure Hospital.
 Unable to adapt to forced medication, and in the company of highly disturbed and highly dangerous patients, Bronson attempted to strangle child rapist and murderer John White.
 He was apprehended just as White was giving out his death rattle.
 Bronson was returned to Broadmoor, where he reunited with Ronnie Kray.

 At Broadmoor, Bronson attempted to strangle Gordon Robinson to death, but was prevented from doing so by the tearing of the silk tie he was using.
 Following this failure, Bronson became depressed, but found his spirits lifted when Ronnie Kray arranged a visit from boxer Terry Downes.
-In 1982, he performed his first rooftop protest after escaping to the top of Broadmoor; he tore off roof tiles.
+In 1982, he performed his first rooftop protest after escaping to the top of Broadmoor, tearing off roof tiles.
 Not long after the first incident, he again reached the roof of Broadmoor.
-He caused £250,000 worth of damage in a three-day protest before he was talked down by his family.
+He caused £250,000 worth of damage in a three-day protest, before he was talked down by his family.

 Following further treatment, he took up art.
-Eventually he received more prison awards than any other inmate for his poems, prose, and cartoons.
-He made a third rooftop protest, this time demanding a prison transfer, but was again talked down.
-He began an 18-day-long hunger strike, and was eventually granted a transfer to Ashworth Hospital (then known as Park Lane Hospital) in June 1984.
+Eventually, he received more prison awards than any other inmate for his poems, prose, and cartoons.
+He made a third rooftop protest, this time demanding a prison transfer, and was again talked down.
+He began an 18-day-long hunger strike, and was eventually granted a transfer to Ashworth Hospital, then known as Park Lane Hospital, in June 1984.